- Find a Trail

-All three trails are also components of the Razorback Regional Greenway, a 36-mile, primarily off-road, shared-use trail that extends from Bella Vista Lake in north Bentonville to the southern edge of Fayetteville.
+All three trails are also components of the Razorback Regional Greenway, a 46-mile, primarily off-road, shared-use trail that extends from southeast Bella Vista to the southern edge of Fayetteville.

 Parking for the Clear Creek Trail is available at Northwest Arkansas Mall (4201 N. Shiloh Drive, Fayetteville).
 Park at the northwest corner of their large parking lot and take the short spur trail to reach the main trail.

 Additional parking can be found at Lake Fayetteville Park on N. Vantage Drive.
 From the parking lot, take the Lake Fayetteville Trail a short distance west.
 When you reach the spillway, continue bearing west, away from the lake.

 TrailLink is a free service provided by Rails-to-Trails conservancy